A free, immersive Noongar celebration for the whole family.

-Song Circle has found a new home in Burswood Park.
-The stunning Noongar performance that wowed audiences at EverNow last year is back.
+Song Circle found a new home in Burswood Park during EverNow 2024.

-Be surrounded by music, dance and light as singers and instrumentalists perform songs in Noongar language.
-See dancers respond to the music on a ring of sand surrounding the stage – all reflecting on creatures and Country from Boorloo / Perth through to the Great Southern.
+Audiences were surrounded by music, dance and light as singers and instrumentalists performed songs in Noongar language.
+Dancers responded to the music on a ring of sand surrounding the stage – all reflecting on creatures and Country from Boorloo / Perth through to the Great Southern.

-Theatrically brought to life by lauded director Kylie Bracknell (Hecate, Fist of Fury Noongar Daa and Little J and Big Cuz), Noongar song-maker Maatakitj and a cast of musicians, singers and dancers, Song Circle invites you to be inspired and delight in this joyful celebration of Noongar culture and heritage.
+Theatrically brought to life by lauded director Kylie Bracknell (Hecate, Fist of Fury Noongar Daa and Little J and Big Cuz), Noongar song-maker Maatakitj and a cast of musicians, singers and dancers, Song Circle invited you to be inspired and delighted in this joyful celebration of Noongar culture and heritage.

 Event and Ticketing details